 There is currently no independent services agreement which sets out the terms on which these services are to be provided by Haodex to Oilvest.
 Rather the nature of the services and the consideration to be paid for such services are provided in the Asset Sale Agreement.
 As a result of this, other key terms which would typically be provided for under an agreement, such as duration of the agreement, termination clauses, and dispute resolution, are currently undetermined.
 While the Company has discretion to enter into such an agreement in the future, the Directors are of the opinion that at this stage it is not necessary for the Company to enter into a separate services agreement.
 Investors should be aware that reliance on the asset sale agreement to govern the provision of services carries risk of unenforceability.
-Without a services agreement in place, it may be difficult for Oilvest to enforce delivery of the services by the Company and, conversely, may be difficult for the Company to enforce performance of payment obligations by Oilvest.
+Without a services agreement in place, it may be difficult for Oilvest to enforce performance of payment obligations by Oilvest.
 Investors should be aware that any failure of Oilvest to comply with its payment obligations may affect the Company's future financial performance.
 Further details of this risk are provided in Section 5.